 - Maintaining documents from the trial that will be required on appeal

 Becoming a Litigation Paralegal

 Experience is usually the key factor in hiring paralegals in litigation firms, but having a solid education is nothing to sneeze at.
-The American Institute for Paralegal Studies (AIPS) offers a 12-month litigation specialty certificate for paralegals, covering subjects such as:
+All three of the major paralegal certifying bodies in the U.S. offer specialized or advanced certifications in litigation and related areas of the law.

 It’s common to specialize, just as lawyers do.
 Litigation paralegals might work primarily on the plaintiff or defense sides of the case.
-Depending on the type of firm, they might find themselves specializing even further… there are litigation paralegals who only work on commercial or insurance cases, for example.
-Although specializing takes some of the variety out of the types of cases litigation paralegals work, the benefit is that they gain priceless and in-depth familiarity with a particular body of law.
+Depending on the type of firm, you might find yourself specializing even further… there are litigation paralegals who only work on commercial or insurance cases, for example.
+Although the price is taking some of the variety out of the types of cases you will work, the benefit is getting a priceless and in-depth familiarity with a particular body of law.
 That’s knowledge that can pay dividends for both lawyers and clients.